danielgreenberger/RaceCar/RosIntegration/Cartographer/README.md

 We chose to base on this specific launch file as it had the PointCloud option already included.

 The modifications performed to demo_pointcloud.launch:
-1. Add the IMU topic, as this ia required by the Cartographer for 3D mapping.
+1. We enabled the publishing of IMU data, as this is required by the Cartographer for 3D mapping.
-2. Perform [remapping](http://wiki.ros.org/roslaunch/XML/remap) of the PointCloud and IMU topics, so they will match with the topics the Cartographer listens to.
+2. We performed [remapping](http://wiki.ros.org/roslaunch/XML/remap) of the PointCloud and IMU topics, so they will match with the topics the Cartographer listens to.

-**Note:** The remmaping of topics can also be done at the Cartographer lua script.
-In such case, we would remap in the reverse direction (from the Cartographer input names to the RealSense names).
-To see an example of such ramapping look at the other cartograoher launch files.
+**Note:** The remapping of topics can also be done at the Cartographer launch file.
+In such a case, we would remap in the reverse direction (from the Cartographer input names to the RealSense names).
+To see an example of such ramapping look at the other cartographer launch files.